JZ95/deepRL-playground/README.md

 # DeepRLPlayground
-Implementations for "classic" deep reinforcement learning algorithms
+Implementations for "classic" deep reinforcement learning algorithms.
+Let's have some fun here.